kubemq-io/kubemqctl/docs/kubemqctl_cluster_get.md

 ```

-	# Get status of KubeMQ of clusters
+	# Get status of Kubemq of clusters
 	kubemqctl cluster list

 ```